jdhernandezS1/pp6react/README.md

 [Live Site](https://jdhernandezs1.github.io/pp6react/#/)
 ## Description
 The **Fit WORLD React App** is a responsive web application designed to promote fitness and a healthy lifestyle.
-This app provides users with the tools to calculate daily caloric intake, BMI, and offers a variety of predefined workout routines tailored to different fitness levels and goals.
+This app provides users with the tools to calculate daily caloric intake, BMI, and offers a variety of predefined workout routines tailored to different fitness levels and goals, fitness recipes etc.

 ## Features
 - **Calorie Calculator**: Estimate daily caloric needs based on age, weight, height, and other physical measurements.